 What is tahdig?

-Tahdig, pronounced tah-deeg, literally means "bottom of the pot" in Persian.
+Tahdig, pronounced tah-deeg, literally means “bottom of the pot” in Persian/Farsi.
 And it refers to a beautiful, pan-fried Persian rice that is fluffy and buttery on the inside with a perfectly golden crust, which is the layer at the bottom of the pot.
-It's beautifully laced with saffron and often scented with orange zest like in today's recipe.
+It’s beautifully laced with saffron and often scented with orange zest like in today’s recipe.

 In her new book Eating Out Loud (affiliate link), Eden describes making tahdig this way: